oracle/docker-images/CONTRIBUTING.md

 ## Oracle Product Ownership and Responsibility

+For any new product content, *you must obtain internal Oracle approvals for the distribution of this content prior to submitting a pull request*.
+If you are unfamiliar with the approval process to submit code to an existing GitHub repository, please contact the [Oracle Open Source team](mailto:opensource_ww_grp@oracle.com) for details.

-The GitHub user who submits the initial pull request will be marked as the [code owner](./CODEOWNERS) for that product by default.
-This means any future pull requests that affect the product will need to be approved by this user.
+The GitHub user who submits the initial pull request to add a new product image should add themselves to the [code owner](./CODEOWNERS) file in that same request.
+This will flag the user as the owner of the content and any future pull requests that affect the conten will need to be approved by this user.

-The code owner will also be assigned to any issues relating to their product.
+The code owner will also be assigned to any issues relating to their content.

 You must ensure that you check the [issues](https://github.com/oracle/docker-images/issues) on at least a weekly basis, though daily is preferred.